HerculesWS/Hercules/doc/map_cache.md

 [Info]:   --fix-md5                      Updates the checksum for the files in maps/pre-re/, using db/map_index.txt as index (see PR #1981).
 [Mapcache]
 ```

-- Rebuild all the `.mcache files` using your old `db/[pre-re or re]map_cache.dat` file.
+- Rebuild all the `.mcache files` using your old `db/[pre-re or re]map_cache.dat` file:
 `./map-server --load-plugin mapcache --convert-old-mapcache`

-- Rebuild all the `.mcache` files using your map files specified in step 2 of generation.
+- Rebuild all the `.mcache` files using your map files specified in step 2 of generation:
 `./map-server --load-plugin mapcache --rebuild-mapcache`

 - Rebuild the `.mcache file` for the map name you specify.
-E.g. if you replace <name> with prontera, the maps/[pre-re or re]/prontera.mcache file will be rebuilt.
+E.g. if you replace <name> with prontera, the maps/[pre-re or re]/prontera.mcache file will be rebuilt:
 `./map-server --load-plugin mapcache --map <name>`